chardigio/log-structured-file-system/README.md

 ## CS350 Program 2 (Lab 7)

-Log-structured file system emulation implemented in C++.
+Log-structured file system simulation implemented in C++.

 ###### See PDF for more details on the project description.